fischer-hub/metagenomics/README.md

 ## Output
 ### Results
+All results can be found in the `/resultDir` directory in their respective tool directories.
-As of right now the pipeline will output combined gene abundance tables in `resultDir/humann/`.
+As of right now the pipeline will outputs combined gene abundance tables in `resultDir/humann/`.
 Here you can aso find the individual gene abundance tables for every sample, normalized for gene length and amount of reads per sample (relative abundances) and raw (absoulte abundance).
+Meganized `.daa` files can be found in `resultDir/megan/$sample_meganized.daa`.

 ### Logs
 All log files are saved to `log/$toolname` and contain the standard output of the tool.\